 |Le Pichet||Self Catering||2||7||1||Lounge with comfortable canape giggne-2 singles|

-Please note that while the arrival date is flexible throughout most of the year, throughout school holiday periods it remains as Saturday.
-We can only state "flexible " or "Sat only" thoughout the whole year, so please enquire if in doubt.
+Please note that while the arrival date is flexible throughout most of the year, throughout school holiday periods it remains as Saturday, although we can occasionally accept Sundays.
+However we can only state "flexible " or "Sat only" throughout the whole year on this advert , so if your required dates are not accepted by the system please do ask and we will do our best to accommodate your preferred dates.

 Miramont (mir- to look, amont- to the mountains) means “look up”, and you do, from our garden your eye is irresistably drawn to the proud ruins of Charlemagnes Chateau de Mirabat (itself meaning look below, mir + abat/a bas) as you would, from its heights to the valleys far below down which came the invading Moors….